General Info – summary

 Distribution & Ecology

-The Trees are drought resistant but frost sensitive especially when young.
-Plants are located up to an altitude of about 1 200m and are most numerous in hot summer rainfall areas, in the bushveld, lowveld, along riverbanks including northern KwaZulu-Natal, Mpumalanga, and Limpopo Province.
-They also occur naturally in Swaziland, Mozambique (widespread), Malawi, Tanzania, Zimbabwe, and northwards.
+This Tree is not endemic in South Africa.
+It is drought resistant but frost sensitive especially when young.
+Plants are native to Scrubland up to an altitude of about 1 200m and are most numerous in hot summer rainfall areas, in the bushveld, lowveld, along riverbanks including northern KwaZulu-Natal, Mpumalanga, and Limpopo Province.
+They also occur naturally in Eswatini (Swaziland), Mozambique (widespread), Malawi, Tanzania, Zimbabwe, and northwards.
 Game browse the Leaves.
 The African butterfly – the Forest Glade Nymph (Aterica galene) has larvae that feed on the leaves of this and other trees.
-The Flowers attract other insects (photo 526) and sunbirds.
+The Flowers attract insects (photo 526) and sunbirds.
 A dry winter enhances flowering.
+In this plant, parasitism is not significant.

 Ethnobotany

-This Plant grows well from both seeds and cuttings.
+This is an impressive Plant – especially when flowering and this is enhanced by cold winters.
+It grows well from both seeds and cuttings.
 Water plants sparingly in winter.
 Antibacterial compounds extracted from Leaves apparently are effective against some gram positive and gram-negative bacteria.
 Research at UPA shows the presence of antimutagenic compounds in Combretum microphyllum, which have activity and protective effects against some forms of cancer by reducing the frequency of mutation.

 References